• 2025 | buns, asia, belfast, dublin, europe, ireland, northern ireland, singapore, uk

 Buns2025: Day 13 – Belfast

 Soundtrack: “Down among the dead men”, Flash and the Pan Titanic.
 But first, the quest for breakfast.
 I wanted to find whatever a traditional Northern Ireland breakfast was, to collect the full set.
-With no handy potato cake company to be found, I went seeking a pub or traditional looking cafĂ©, though hindered by my eSIM being slow and crap. […]
+With no handy potato cake company to be found, I went seeking a pub or traditional looking café, though hindered by my eSIM being slow and crap.
+I was further hindered by NI licensing laws, that mean pubs don’t open until 11.30am on weekdays, something I learned from a chap who was tidying the footpath seating of a pub I found.
+He told me that the couple of Aussies they had on staff also thought the 11.30am…

 Buns2025: Day 13 – Dublin > Belfast